On-premise VS Cloud ERP: what is the best fit for your business?

-The difference between both options is clear, on an on-premise systems companies are the owner of the data while on cloud systems the data is in the hands of the vendor.
+The difference between both options is clear; on an on-premise system, companies are the data owner, while on cloud systems, the data is in the hands of the vendor.
 But which one is safer?

-When choosing an on-premise option, data security relies on your IT team and if they are not properly equipped or have the right data security and recovery protocols in place, this can result in your data being at risk; and even if you have the tools they might not be as sturdy as you need them to be.
+When choosing an on-premise option, data security relies on your IT team.
+If they are not adequately equipped or have the correct data security and recovery protocols in place, this can result in your data being at risk; even if you have the tools, they might not be as sturdy as you need them to be.
 Cloud ERP vendors are more likely to have multiple data disaster and recovery protocols for better security.
 This will make them more secure in the long run as they can help minimise security breaches by hosting data across different locations.

 Systems upgrades and customisation

-If you opt in for an on-premise ERP, although you can better customise your solution, you will be tighten to your current implementation.
-This will mean that by any product enhancement or upgrade that the vendor does to the solution (which is natural and will happen over time), your customisations will be erased, and your IT department will need to look into recreating them.
-The risk of not updating them, will mean that you will run your business with an obsolete software.
+If you opt for an on-premise ERP, you will be tightened to your current implementation, although you can better customise your solution.
+This will mean that your customisations will be erased by any product enhancement or upgrade that the vendor does to the solution (which is natural and will happen over time).
+Your IT department will need to look into recreating them.
+The risk of not updating them will mean you will run your business with obsolete software.

-Cloud ERP systems are less customizable than on-premise ones, but are much convenient and less time-consuming.
-They live on the upgrade trajectory and vendors will constantly push newer features to the current software.
+Cloud ERP systems are less customizable than on-premise ones but are much more convenient and less time-consuming.
+They live on the upgrade trajectory, and vendors constantly push newer features to the current software.

 Scalability and Integration